Math

 Highly relevant site teaches how to construct arguments, defend claims

-Bottom line: Provides a crucial and timely earth science backdrop to lessons on analysis, data, and modeling that are important for all students to grasp.
+Bottom Line: Provides a crucial and timely earth science backdrop to lessons on analysis, data, and modeling that are important for all students to grasp.

-Science Journal by Google
+Arduino Science Journal

 Turn your phone into a lab sensor to collect and analyze data

-Bottom line: Science Journal does a good job recording real-time motion, sound, and light data using phones.
+Bottom Line: Science Journal does a good job recording real-time motion, sound, and light data using phones.

 BioInteractive